dosbox-staging/dosbox-staging/src/libs/YM7128B_emu/README.md

 ## Engines

-The library provides chip emulation with three engines:
+The library provides chip emulation with the following engines:

 - **Fixed**: it should emulate an actual chip, using fixed point arithmetics.
     It features all the actual chip constraints, like sample rates, the